-During project design and construction the City strives to integrate community concerns while efficiently using public funds, grants, etc. The Capital Improvement Program is updated every year to reflect the most current program information and funding projections.
+During project design and construction the City strives to integrate community concerns while efficiently using public funds, grants, etc. The Community Improvement Program is updated every year to reflect the most current program information and funding projections.
 The City uses an array of funding sources to pay for these projects.
 City funds include proceeds from impact fees, bonds and taxes.
 Federal and state funds can be used for upgrades to roadways, etc. Some projects are funded by special assessments, such as the 50/50 Shared Cost Sidewalk Program, in which the City and owners share the cost of replacing sidewalks.

 Manage engineering consultants selected for project design and plan preparation to ensure compliance with the design contract and City standards, ordinances and specific project goals.